andmi163/TTSSE/README.md

 Create a repository.
 Make sure you have rudimentar LICENSE and README.md files.

 The repository can be made through the github website on one's account.
 Both files can be created from the beginning.
 I have chosen the MIT lisence.

+## Task 2

+Create at lest one more file.

+A python script with a function that prints "Hello" is created